mouhamaadibrahim/Analytics-Research-Projects/README.md

    - [References and Resources for Project 2: Electrical Impedance Sensor for Cryptosporidium Monitoring](#references-and-resources-for-project-2-electrical-impedance-sensor-for-cryptosporidium-monitoring)

 ## PhD Research: Bioimpedance Modeling and Sensor Optimization

+These projects were conducted at the **Institute Jean Lamour (IJL)**, focusing on developing sensor optimization techniques using bioimpedance modeling, leading to a 65% improvement in analysis capabilities and adoption by industry leaders.

 ### 1. Engineering Models to Determine Optimal Sensor Design (S/W = 0.66)